lilas-solutions/lilas-solutions.github.io/content/en/studybot-privacy-policy.md

 Effective Date: May 12, 2025

 **Lilas Solutions SpA**("we," "us," or "our") respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your data when you use our Study-bot application available on iOS, Android, and the web at lilas.solutions.
-By using Study-bot, you agree to the practices outlined in this policy.
+This Privacy Policy explains how we collect, use, and safeguard your data when you use our **Study-bot** application available on iOS, Android, and the web at lilas.solutions.
+By using **Study-bot**, you agree to the practices outlined in this policy.
 If you have any questions, please contact us at **contact@lilas.solutions**.

 ---